marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 ./enable.sh
 ```

-*Make sure that the Cloud Build service account (that was created when you enabled the Cloud Build service) is granted the Kubernetes Engine Developer role.*
+*Make sure that the Cloud Build service account (that was created when you enabled the Cloud Build service) is granted the Project Editor role.*